Get involved and make a difference in your community!

 Consisting of attorneys specializing in this area of business law, this group identifies and provides input on legislative actions and court rulings affecting business liability costs.
 Members meet with legislators, provide input for amicus briefs and often provide testimony at public hearings to further CBIA’s agenda.
 Contact Bonnie Stewart.

-CBIA’s Environmental Policies Council (EPC) is Connecticut’s premier membership organization for environmental issues.
-The council comprises members who are interested in keeping up-to-date on the latest environmental compliance requirements and in assisting CBIA in developing and advocating policy positions on environmental issues.
-Members meet monthly, receive regular email alerts on regulatory and legislative activity, and can access information through the EPC web site.
-They also may participate on any of several task forces and work groups focusing on legislative and environmental issues.
+The CBIA Energy & Environment Council is Connecticut’s premier membership organization for energy and environment issues.
+The council comprises members who are interested in keeping up-to-date on the latest compliance requirements and in assisting CBIA in developing and advocating policy positions.
+Members meet monthly, receive regular email alerts on regulatory and legislative activity, and can access information through the council’s web site.
+They also may participate on any of several task forces and work groups focusing on legislative and regulatory issues.
 Contact Eric Brown.

 Comprising public policy/government affairs professionals from some of our larger member companies, this group helps the association in policy development and provides a forum for discussing critical policy and political issues facing Connecticut employers.